Michael Haneke (born 23 March 1942) is an Austrian film director and screenwriter.

 - Leave the Camera Running: Haneke often employs extremely long static takes, as seen in Benny's Video, Code Unknown, Caché or Amour.

 - Left the Background Music On: Often the music provided in-universe is only realized as such after a character stops a record or turns a channel.

 - No Ending: His plots often lack closure.

-- Reality Has No Soundtrack: His film usually don't feature a score.
+- Reality Has No Soundtrack: His films usually don't feature a score.